 How to Avoid Aggressive Drivers

-Learn to recognise aggressive driving behaviours by knowing what behaviours look like.
+Learn to recognise aggressive driving behaviours by knowing what these behaviours look like.
 Knowing this will help you quickly identify vehicles that are being driven dangerously.

 Use your mirrors and peripheral vision to actively monitor the area around your vehicle.
 When you see a vehicle being driven aggressively make a mental note of the vehicle and its position.
 Stay alert to the likelihood that driver may create hazards that you’ll need to deal with.
 When you see an aggressive driver, make your avoidance plan.
 Most often, the best solution is to let them go ahead.
 Find a safe place, adjust your lane position a little so they can see the way past you is clear.
 You may want to gently reduce your speed to encourage them to pass.